dpahadsing-aiml/melanoma_detection_cnn/README.md

 ## Technologies Used

 #### Programming Language & Environment
-- Python           - version 3.9.13
+- Python
-- Jupyter Notebook - version 6.4.12
+- Jupyter Notebook / Google Colab

-#### Libraries
-- numpy            - version 1.23.2  for array manipulation
-- pandas           - version 1.4.3   for data manipulation
-- matplotlib       - version 3.5.3   for plotting
-- seaborn          - version 0.11.2  for plotting
-- scikit-learn     - version 1.1.2   for advanced regression related work

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->